Indy 500 is today: Here's how to watch and more

-Many left turns will be made in Indianapolis this weekend.
-The 105th running of the Indianapolis 500 takes place Sunday, May 30.
+A whole lot of left turns will be made in Indianapolis this weekend.
+The 105th running of the Indianapolis 500 takes place on Sunday, May 30 at Indianapolis Motor Speedway.

 Scott Dixon captured the pole position in qualifying with an average speed of 231.685 miles per hour.
 That is, as they say in racing circles, fast.
 Joining Dixon in the first row is Colton Herta and Rinus VeeKay.
 Have a favorite racer?
 Check out the starting grid for the 33-car field.